Blogs

 Aside from the effect on the ambience of a space, color temperature also has a significant effect on human emotions and interactions.
 Research shows that different LED color temperatures can motivate, excite and relax people.

-For example, warm light is excellent for creating relaxed and romantic settings for dinners, while bright neutral light is excellent for working spaces.
-Cool light is usually used in offices for creating energized and happy environments.
+For example, warm light is excellent for creating relaxed and romantic settings for dinners, while bright, neutral light is excellent for working spaces.
+Cool light is usually used in offices to create energized and happy environments.

-Read this short guide to understand more about the effects of color temperature on space.
+Read this short guide to understand more about the effects of colour temperature on space.

 Color temperature chart reflects the color change on the Kelvin color scale caused by the change in the Kelvin degrees.